Fllipz/webrtc-streamer/README.md

 https://hub.docker.com/r/husarnet/webrtc-streamer

-Otherwise, the following steps will show you how to run the project manualy.
+Otherwise, the following steps will show you how to start the project manually.

 ## Requirements